math-pixel/ARCANIA/README.md

 ## Use

-Computer :
-GO to :
+On your computer open url :
 ```
 http://localhost:3000/projo
 ```

-PHONE :
-GO to :
+On your phone open url :
 ```
 http://[computer-ip]:3000/projo
 ```